overturetool/web-ide/README.md

-*'This file will be packaged with your application, when using `activator dist`.*
+*This file will be packaged with your application, when using `activator dist`.*

 ## Hosts
 * Heroku: https://boiling-mesa-1444.herokuapp.com